 Requirements to apply:

-This 3-day virtual course is open to Masters and PhD students as well as post-doctoral fellows in African institutions.
+This 3-day virtual course is open to Masters and PhD students as well as post-doctoral fellows world-wide.

 Stable internet is a pre-requisite for applying for the virtual course as it will be facilitated using Zoom.
 All course activities will be in English.

 This follow up course is only open to early-career African researchers who attend the virtual IDA symposium.
 The goal of the African Flow Cytometry Workshop is to train the next generation of African researchers so that cutting-edge flow cytometry technology can be applied to critical studies being conducted on the continent.
 The specific aims of the workshop are:

 - To train investigators in critical principles of flow cytometry